eninedev/eninedev.github.io/entropy/handbook.md

 - Before 6a of the day off in the event of an illness
 - As soon as possible in the event of an unforeseen accident

-⛔ _1E9 reserves the right to withdraw admission from any student who fails to notify on time or in the appropriate manner._
+⛔ _1E9 reserves the right to withdraw admission from any student and terminate participation by any student in the program who fails to notify on time or in the appropriate manner._

 ## Daily Schedule